ronlevin1/Image-Editing-System/README.md

 # Lightricks_HA

-An image processing program, given as home assignment.
+An image processing program, given as home assignment by Lightricks.
+* To run this program, you need to have Python 3.8 or higher installed.
+* You should be able to run the tool from the command line using the following structure "./edit-image --config path_to_config.json".
+* (Remember to be in the directory where the program is located)
+* NOTICE: you have to use './' in the command: "./edit-image ...".
+* Alternativly, run it with "python3 edit-image.py ...".

 Additional prompts I used, discussing generally about the project: